 - 10.1.2.1 A traffic impact study for a multi-phase project shall be submitted in conjunction with the first Application for Concurrency Determination for the project and shall include all future development phases.
 The traffic study shall remain valid and in effect for a two year period.
-Subsequent development phases seeking a Final Concurrency Determination shall be required to update the traffic impact study with data Application the current if for Determination Concurrency for said development phases is submitted more than two years from the project's original application for Concurrency Determination. - 10.1.2.2 Phased projects will be required to perform a traffic study which analyzes both the impact of the phase(s) seeking a Certificate of Concurrency and the ultimate build out of the entire project.
-The analysis of the total build out of the project will be performed as part of the concurrency application for the first phase of the project in order to assess the ultimate transportation needs of the entire project, but shall not be used as a basis for a determination of transportation concurrency for issuance of a Certificate or of Concurrency.
+Subsequent development phases seeking a Final Concurrency Determination shall be required to update the traffic impact study with data if the Application current for Determination for said Concurrency development phases is submitted more than two years from the project's original application for Concurrency Determination. - 10.1.2.2 Phased projects will be required to perform a traffic study which analyzes both the impact of the phase(s) seeking a Certificate of Concurrency and the ultimate build out of the entire project.
+The analysis of the total build out of the project will be performed as part of the concurrency application for the first phase of the project in order to assess the ultimate transportation needs of the entire project, but shall not be used as a basis for a determination of transportation concurrency for issuance of a Certificate of or Concurrency.
 The methodology for performing the analysis shall be based on the following: